Course aims

 Component 1 – Investigating media language and representation

-This component introduces learners to key aspects of the theoretical framework – media language and representation – as an essential basis for analysing media products from a range of forms.
+This component introduces learners to key aspects of the theoretical framework – media language, representation, audience and industry – as an essential basis for analysing media products from a range of forms.
 Theoretical approaches and theories will be used to inform and support analysis of media products.
 Learners will consider the influence of key aspects of social, cultural, historical and industry contexts on media products, as well as how audiences may respond to and interpret media products.
 Learners will develop their ability to use relevant subject-specific terminology in this component.

 Component 2 – Investigating media forms and products

-Learners will explore three media forms (television, magazines and blogs) through close analysis of the set products, investigating their use of media language and there presentations they offer in relation to relevant social, cultural, economic, political and historical contexts.
+Learners will explore two set texts from three media forms (television, magazines and online media) through close analysis of the set products, investigating their use of media language and the representations they offer in relation to relevant social, cultural, economic, political and historical contexts.
 Learners will also study media products in relation to the media industries in which they are produced, as well as considering the way in which audiences are targeted by media producers and the way in which they interpret and interact with the media.
 Relevant theories will inform study of the set products.

 Component 3 – Media production